Fidelity-based supervised and unsupervised learning for binary classification of quantum states: Introduction

 Quantum machine learning can also be categorized into the classes of supervised and unsupervised quantum classification problems.
 In the case where the quantum states describing the quantum systems of interest are \textit{known}, the problem of supervised quantum classification almost perfectly resembles its classical counterpart, except for the manner of representing the objects.
 This difference, however, is not fundamental since there always exists a one-to-one correspondence between the representations of quantum systems in a Hilbert space and vectors of a Euclidean space of the same dimension.
 Thus, assuming to be equipped with a quantum-\textsc{ram} \cite{RAM}, any scheme for dividing quantum systems into categories according to their known quantum states is also a tool for revealing patterns in classical data.
 Quantum-\textsc{ram} is defined to be a device which is able to provide a mapping from classical vectors in a desired Euclidean space onto the quantum states living in the corresponding Hilbert space \cite{RAM}.
 Another example of this criterion, concerned with classifying two-qubit quantum states, can be found in Ref.~\cite{Guta}.
 Quantum machine learning can also be extended to devise algorithms for recognizing patterns in quantum systems with \textit{unknown} quantum states \cite{Sentis}.
 Such algorithms differ basically from those of the classical machine learning in their manner of treating objects in order to find their hidden structures, besides their performance does not depend on any representations of the objects.

-Our work here concerns supervised and unsupervised binary classification of a set of quantum systems with unknown quantum states.
+Our work here concerns supervised and unsupervised binary classification of a set of quantum systems with unknown quantum states based on the concept of quantum fidelity.
+Quantum fidelity has deep information theoretic roots and connections with differential geometry of Hilbert spaces \cite{book:Nielsen, book:Hayashi, Braunstein, ATR, Alipour1}.
 The supervised classifier operates on the basis of a training set of quantum systems, assuming that each category is associated with a prior set of quantum systems.
-We relate the problem of evaluating the category membership to the problem of evaluating fidelity, and propose a method for the latter based on the matrix exponentiation and quantum phase estimation (\textsc{qpe}) algorithms.
+We relate the problem of evaluating the category membership to the problem of evaluating fidelity, and propose a method for the latter based on the matrix exponentiation \cite{Lloyd:NP} and quantum phase estimation (\textsc{qpe}) algorithms \cite{book:Nielsen}.
 By comparing fidelities one can then discern the two classes.
 In the case of unsupervised classification, we assume we have an oracle which can determine the category membership of the computational basis vectors.
 This oracle operates as a quantum gate which marks states with one category by shifting their phase, while leaving the rest unchanged.
-This property allows us to recast the classification problem as a (Grover) quantum search problem.
-Again we employ the method of evaluating and comparing fidelities to distinguish category memberships.
+This property allows us to recast the classification problem as a (Grover) quantum search problem, and then again employ the method of evaluating and comparing fidelities to distinguish category memberships.
+We remark that, interestingly, Grover's search algorithm also can be recast as a finding a geodesic on the manifold of parametric pure quantum states \cite{qinfog-2,qinfog-4}.

 The structure of this paper is as follows.
-In Sec.~\ref{sec:fidelity} we lay out a method for evaluating fidelity of two unknown quantum states based on the techniques of density matrix exponentiation and quantum phase estimation.
+In Sec. \ref{sec:fidelity} we lay out a method for evaluating fidelity of two unknown quantum states based on the techniques of density matrix exponentiation and quantum phase estimation.
 In Secs. \ref{sec:classifier} and \ref{sec:search} we employ the method of evaluating fidelity to construct supervised and unsupervised binary classifiers of quantum systems with unknown quantum states, where in the unsupervised classifier we use Grover's search algorithm.
 The paper is summarized and concluded in Sec.~\ref{sec:summary}.